isunrmit/Selenium-Demo/README.md

+# Selenium W11 Demo
+Petstore Demo task to check price, product name of Adult Male Chihuahua

+Further assessment task to do above for another pet of your choice.

+Advance option - using xpath

 # Selenium W10 Demo
- My first Selention Junit demo
+ My first Selenium Junit demo